unode/firefox_decrypt/README.md

 This tool does not try to crack or brute-force the Master Password in any way.
 If the Master Password is not known it will simply fail to recover any data.

-This script is written in Python and is compatible with versions 2.7+ and 3.4+.
+This script is written in Python and is compatible with versions ~~2.7+~~ (last is [0.7.0](https://github.com/unode/firefox_decrypt/releases/tag/0.7.0)) and 3.6+.
 On Windows, only Python 3 is supported.

-Additionally, it requires access to libnss3 which is part of Firefox and Thunderbird, although depending on system configuration, the script may fail to locate it there.
+Additionally, it requires access to libnss3 which is part of Firefox and Thunderbird, although depending on system configuration, the script may fail to locate it there or load an incorrect/incompatible version.

 Alternatively, you can install libnss3 (Debian/Ubuntu) or nss (Arch/Gentoo/...).
 libnss3 is part of https://developer.mozilla.org/en-US/docs/Mozilla/Projects/NSS